HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 photo of a girl giving a thumbs up

 The foundation began in 2001 at the request of then Superintendent Dr. Allen Davis.
 The Foundation has an excellent Board of Directors who serve without compensation.
-Day to day activities are managed by one part-time director.
+Day-to-day activities are managed by one part-time director.

 Officers: